The following is a list of the minimum requirements that must be met prior to being able to book in for an occupational therapy driving assessment:

 3. Transport Authority Medical Forms:

-NSW: If you live in NSW, upon notification of your medical condition, the RMS may require your GP or specialist to complete the RMS ‘Medical Fitness to Drive Assessment’ Form.
+NSW: If you live in NSW, when you notify the RMS of your medical condition, they may require your GP or specialist to complete the RMS ‘Medical Fitness to Drive Assessment’ Form.
 The RMS may post you this form, or you can pick one up in person from a Service NSW Centre.
-Once this form is completed you must return it to a Service NSW Centre (or your GP can submit it directly to the RMS Online).
+Your GP can also complete this form online.
+Once this form is completed you must return it to a Service NSW Centre.

-3. Doctor’s Referral: We require a doctor’s referral for an OT driver assessment.
+3. Doctor’s Referral: We require a doctor’s referral for an OT driver assessment, noting your medical history, medications, and any clinical concerns your doctor has about your driving.
 Your doctor can fax this directly to us on 07 5677 0269, and most doctors will complete this at the same time that the required medical form is completed.
 In some specific cases, for example, if you are seeking an assessment to assist with pain management or ergonomics, we may not require a referral from your doctor.
 Give us a call to discuss.

 4. Vision Assessment: IF you have had visual changes associated with your medical condition (or otherwise), we recommend an optometrist, ophthalmologist, or orthoptist report to accompany your referral.
 If you have not had changes to your vision a basic test with your GP is usually sufficient.